Adams wins NYC mayor; Wu makes history winning Boston mayor

 Hart’s opponent, white city council member Margaret Klein, campaigned as a supporter of police officers and won the group’s endorsement.

-Associated Press writers Ryan J. Foley in Iowa City, Iowa, Scott McFetridge in Des Moines, Iowa, Chris Grygiel in Seattle and Steve LeBlanc in Boston contributed to this report.
+Associated Press writers Ryan J. Foley in Iowa City, Iowa; Scott McFetridge in Des Moines, Iowa; Carolyn Thompson in Buffalo, New York; Chris Grygiel in Seattle and Steve LeBlanc in Boston contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.